Too Many Dates

 She then turned her gaze from George to him, then smiled and said, "Sure."

-Angelina then turned back to to talking with her friends, no discussing the date she had just gotten and George then turned to him and said smuggly, "no need to thank me."
+Angelina then turned back to to talking with her friends, a big pleased smile on her face he was happy to see, no doubt discussing the date she had just gotten with him and George then turned to him and said smugly, "no need to thank me."

-Since he had just gotten him into yet another awkward future conversation with a girl, he would never have thanked him.
+Since he had just gotten him into yet another awkward future conversation with a girl, he really wasn't in the mood to thank him however.

 "I already have a date guys," He informed them.